-Our fetal cardiology team specializes in caring for mothers with high-risk pregnancies and their babies, using advanced imaging to make an early and accurate diagnosis.
+Our fetal cardiology team cares for mothers with high-risk pregnancies and their babies, using advanced imaging to make an early and accurate diagnosis.
 Early detection enables the family and medical team to take necessary precautions and develop a care plan for delivery and care of the newborn.
-This coordinated care leads to a better outcome for the baby and entire family.
+By coordinating care, we can help create a better outcome for babies and families.

-Using state-of-the-art imaging through fetal echocardiogram, our fetal cardiologist provides comprehensive assessment of the heart in utero.
-The ideal time to perform a fetal echocardiogram is between 18 and 22 weeks gestation, however they can be performed any time after 18 weeks.
-Our team will follow the baby closely throughout the pregnancy and delivery.
+Using state-of-the-art imaging through fetal echocardiogram – a special type of ultrasound that takes pictures of your baby’s heart – our fetal cardiologist conducts a comprehensive assessment of your baby’s health in utero.
+Ideally, we perform a fetal echocardiogram between 18 and 22 weeks of gestation.
+We’ll follow your baby closely through the remainder of your pregnancy and delivery.

-There are a number of reasons an expectant mom might be referred for a fetal echocardiogram including:
+Among the many reasons an expectant mom might be referred for a fetal echocardiogram include:

 Maternal risk factors